l05er29/8bit_MP/README.md

 ## Introduction

-Our 8-bit dual pipeline superscalar RISC-V microprocessor is designed as a part of our IITI SoC.
+Our 8-bit dual pipeline superscalar RISC-V microprocessor is designed as a part of our IITI SoC Project PS -3.
 This design enhances instruction throughput by executing multiple instructions per clock cycle.
 Leveraging a superscalar architecture, this processor aims to achieve higher performance than the non-pipelined ones.

+#### Team Members

+- B.Dinesh Lakshman
+- G.Sushant Reddy
+- J.L.Manaswini
+- M.Devi Amrutha

 ## Features